Get all the medical help and information possible.

 Consequences

-The severity of the multiple sclerosis varies from person to person.
-In some, the disease remains a mild one, whereas in others the disease may also lead to permanent disability.
+some, the disease remains a mild one, whereas in others the disease may

-People affected with the MS may also develop slurred speech, muscle stiffness or spasticity; problems with bowel system, sexual function and the bladder are also not uncommon.
+People affected with the MS may also develop slurred speech, muscle

 One can also experience some mental changes like difficulties in concentration and forgetfulness